remykarem/remykarem.github.io/books-src/system-design-book/src/data-sync/webhook.md

 A webhook is an HTTP request (with some payload) triggered by an event in a source system, then sent to a destination system.

-Because this is event-triggered, the destination system will get the data (related to that event) in real-time.
+Because this is event-triggered, the destination system will get the data (related to that event) in _real-time_.

 A **server**, in the context of webhook, is a system that provides data (in particular, notification).